 If the VAT Flat Rate Scheme suits your circumstances, it could allow you to further maximise your pay in combination with the major benefits of having a limited company.
 The FRS may be right for you if you are not a limited cost business, i.e. the goods you purchase for your business are either 2% of your turnover or £1,000 per year if over 2%.

 With that said, it is important to note that VAT Flat Rate Scheme takes into account the reclaiming of VAT on expenses; therefore if you choose to be FRS registered you will not be able to reclaim VAT on any expenses with the exception of Capital Expenditure over £2000.

-When you use Churchill Knight & Associates Ltd as your contractor accountant, you benefit from our extensive knowledge of the contractor market and business and tax knowledge.
+When you use Churchill Knight & Associates Ltd as your contractor accountant, you benefit from our extensive knowledge of tax and contractor market.
 Our dedicated team can provide advice and support on various matters from VAT to Personal Tax Returns and more.
-You benefit from the following when you use our service:
+When using our service, you benefit from:

 - Payroll, bookkeeping, invoicing, back office support and administration

 - Personal Tax – free advice on tax planning

 - Assistance with the completion and submission of quarterly VAT Returns

 - Processed expenses and full administrative support